cs3org/OCM-API/IETF-RFC.md

 process and it shall be removed when going to RFC last call.
 The complete changelog is updated in the OCM-API GitHub repository.

+## Version 04
+* Clarified that the diagrams in Appendix D are illustrative and not normative.
+* Minor formatting fixes.

 ## Version 03
 * Fixed formatting of artworks, code blocks and bullet lists.